 My favourite things in the world are watching our mischievous, curious, hilarious daughter develop and explore the world (current favourite pursuit is shouting ‘cat’ and tearing books apart), travelling (33 countries and counting), books (current favourite is Goldfinch by Donna Tartt) and allllll the cheese.
 When I’m not shooting weddings you’ll find me in a backstreet boozer (though definitely less of this now with three of us!), browsing in little independent shops for pretty knick knacks I don’t need, buying more books I won’t get around to reading, or watching David Attenborough’s back catalogue on Netflix.

 My love of people and their characters and stories is what got me into wedding photography.
-I’ve been a photographer for five years and it’s just the most amazing job.
+I’ve been a photographer for seven years and it’s just the most amazing job.
 The best thing about it is that I get to take awesome photos of couples in love and their favourite people having a great time.

-Your wedding is all about love and laughter, and the last thing you want is a photographer who is super cheesy, bossy or makes you pose all day.
 You don’t care about chocolate fountains or coloured gems to scatter on your tables (!).
 You just want to say your heartfelt ‘I do’s’ and eat, drink and be merry with your favourite people.

 *Credits and thanks to the brilliant Hannah at Hannah Dornford-May Photography for the wedding photo and the lovely Charlotte at Lottie Designs for my silent disco cover image, taken at Snap Photography Festival.